 6. Improves Hiring Decisions

-Knowing your current resource allocation allows your recruiting team to use your current project management goals to find the right people for your business.
-When you're trying to scale your operations, it's important that you're not just hiring qualified people, but that you target skill sets more strategically.
+Knowing how your resources are currently allocated allows your recruiting team to use your current project management goals to find the right people for your projects.

-If you're having an issue with resource scheduling because you lack team members with a specific skill, you can decide whether it's more effective to train an existing employee to fill a relevant role or to bring on someone new to cover the slack.
+If you're having an issue with resourcing because you lack team members with a specific skill, you can decide whether it's more effective to train an existing employee to fill a relevant role or to bring on someone new to cover the slack.

 If your resource planning software reveals that you won't have the resource capacity you need to hit your upcoming goals, you can use this information to up your onboarding efforts and hire someone to fill the role.